Board of Directors

 Fred Matt – Saranac/FX Matt Brewing Company

 Fred Matt is the President and Chief Operating Officer of the F.X.
-Matt Brewing Company, the oldest Brewery in the State of New York, and second oldest Brewery in the United States.
+Matt Brewing Company, the second oldest brewery in the State of New York, and second oldest family owned Brewery in the United States.
 Fred is the fourth generation of the Matt Family to serve the Company, and has been with the brewery since 1989.
 As a key member of the management team, he has been successful in leading the Brewery into new areas of growth and the development of the Saranac brands.
 Instrumental in expanding the distributor network, Fred has successfully rebuilt the sales and marketing organization in order to support the growth of the Saranac brand and other new products.
 He also helped create the ‘Saranac Thursdays’ and ‘Saranac Concert Series’ held at the Brewery.
 These events have been the driving force in revitalizing the West Utica area of Varick and Court Streets, and have helped attract new local businesses.
 Proceeds from the events help the local United Way.

 In addition to his many contributions to the success of the Brewery, Fred serves the community on the Regional Advisory Board, and the Governing Board of Excellus BlueCross BlueShield, as well as the Boilermaker Road Race.
 He is also a past Board Member of United Way, St. Elizabeth’s Hospital, and the Syracuse Chiefs.